• Skip to primary navigation

 spoken recitation only.”

 Dr. William Mahrt is correct.
 Archbishop Hannibal Bugnini plainly stated in his book (La riforma liturgica, 1983) that the Adalbert Propers “were intended to be recited, not sung.”
 And anyone interested can read similar quotations which are unambiguous.
-It is, therefore, quite perplexing to notice certain composers who still set the Adalbert Propers to music, instead of the ancient propers found in the GRADUALE ROMANUM.
+It is, therefore, quite perplexing to notice certain composers who still set the Adalbert Propers to music instead of the ancient propers found in the GRADUALE ROMANUM.
 I’ve even encountered people who believe these distinctions are “made up.”
 But all they have to do is go to any copy of the ROMAN MISSAL—either the 1970 edition or the 2011 edition—and within the first few pages they will see the matter clearly dealt with by Pope Paul VI:

 The Unsung Heroes • I began this article by mentioning that college-age parishioners can be very helpful to the music program.
 I would like to end this article with a word of encouragement to the “unsung heroes” of church music.
 If you were to ask priests or bishops where to locate music directors of the highest quality, they’d probabaly say: “Seminaries or Catholic colleges.”
 And such a response is only natural.
 However, such institutions aren’t necessarily where the truly skilled directors are.
 Consider a major Catholic university.
 That’s a place to which hundreds of young Catholics are sent by their parents: the absolute cream of the crop as far as musical talent.
 Such students, being unmarried, lack family obligations—making it easy for them to participate in choirs—and possess fresh & healthy voices.
 Because they’re young, they pick up music quickly.
 Moreover, the university curriculum often mandates their attendance at weekly rehearsals!
-Only a director who genuinely lacking in aptitude could fail to produce excellent results with such a talent pool.
-The truly difficult work falls upon the parish music directors, who face obstacles that sometimes seem insurmountable.
+Only a director genuinely lacking in aptitude could fail to produce excellent results with such a talent pool.
+The truly difficult work falls upon parish music directors, who face obstacles that sometimes seem insurmountable.
 I recently spoke to one of my colleagues who earned two doctorates.
 Although she teaches at a major Catholic seminary, she insists upon simultaneously directing her local parish choirs.
 According to her:

-“If I failed to stay grounded in
+“Were I not to stay grounded in

 real parish work, I’d be cheating my